GrowthPath/zoho_analytics_connector/README.md

 ========================

 Zoho's Python SDK for Zoho Reports is old, however it is very complete.
-This is a version which is Python 3 ready, tested on Python 3.8 and 3.9 and in fairly substantial production use.
+This is a version which is Python 3 ready, currently deployed on Python 3.12 and 3.13.

 A more convenient wrapper class is in enhanced_report_client.
 This is based on Zoho's ReportClient but provides some more convenient features.
 I use it mostly for uploading data, and creating and modifying tables.

-This library uses the Analytics V1 API and as of v.1.4 will phase in v2 API endpoints bit by bit
+This library uses a pragmatic mix of the v1 and v2 Zoho APIs, and attempted comprehensive error handling with errors encountered in practice, many of which are not documented.

 Authentication
 ==============